SuperNOVAS v1.5

 NOTES:

-1. This call does not initialize the orbit field (added in v1.2) with zeroes to remain ABI compatible with versions <1.2, and to avoid the possiblity of segfaulting if used to initialize a legacy object variable.
+1. This call does not initialize the orbit field (added in v1.2) with zeroes to remain ABI compatible with versions <1.2.

 Parameters